warwickcamdu/gfactor/README.md

 ## Auto_cellseg

 Uses cellpose to automatically segment cells.
+Need to run this before generateGfacAndGPmaps.

 ## ConcatenateSlices2to4